 Banded macerals, typical of a quiet depositional environment with variable redox potential.
 (Medium rank C bituminous coal, Lechana Coalfield, Botswana)

-Banded macerals in anthracite sample; note that the reflectance difference between vitrinite and semifusinite is very similar.
+Banded macerals in anthracite sample; note that the reflectance of vitrinite and semifusinite is very similar.
 Identification is based on structure.
 (High rank C Anthracite, Springlake Colliery, Kliprivier Coalfield, South Africa)

 PLATE 17: MACERAL GROUP: INERTINITE; Maceral: semifusinite; Submaceral: Reactive Semifusinite

 Semifusinite is a maceral of the inertinite maceral group showing intermediate reflectance and structure between vitrinite and fusinite, in coal of the same rank.
-It occurs as bands, lenses and irregular shaped fragments of varying sizes, larger than 10 microns in length and width.
+It occurs as bands, lenses and irregularly-shaped fragments of varying sizes, larger than 10 microns in length and width.
 The presence of cell structure is essential, although the cells may be deformed and reduced in size.
 Hence, cell cavities may be partially visible or vague, and minerals and other macerals (specifically inertodetrinite and micrinite) may infill preserved cell cavities.
 Semifusinite displays the largest range of reflectance values of all macerals (falling above vitrinite and below fusinite reflectance values in bituminous coals).
-Reflectance of light values increase with degree of dehydration and oxidation before or during peatification, resulting in irregular anisotrophy.
+Reflectance of light values increases with degree of dehydration and oxidation before or during peatification, resulting in irregular anisotropy.
 It is possible to differentiate between degrado-semifusinite (biological activity in oxidizing conditions) and pyro-semifusinite (a result of incomplete combustion) by observing the texture of the particles.

-Semifusinite can be leaf or wood derived, with wood derived semifusinite usually displaying better preservation of plant cells and walls compared to leaf derived semifusinite.
+Semifusinite can be leaf- or wood-derived, with wood-derived semifusinite usually displaying better preservation of plant cells and walls.
 Its formation was largely controlled by the availability of oxygen (Redox potential) in the peat swamps.
 Semifusinite is a major component in southern African Gondwana coals.

-Due to the dominance of inertinite in South African coals, their wide ranging reflectance values and structures, and all with significant differences in technical properties, semifusinite is subdivided into reactive and inert semifusinite.
+Due to the dominance of inertinite in South African coals, their wide-ranging reflectance values and structures, and their significant differences in technical properties, semifusinite is subdivided into reactive and inert semifusinite.
 Reactive semifusinite exhibits a shade of grey close to the corresponding vitrinite in the same unheated sample, with comparable chemical and technological properties.
 Thus, reactive semifusinite may exhibit reflectance values close to vitrinite at the same rank, but reactive semifusinite exhibits a different structure and possibly partial anisotropy.
 Inert semifusinite is a far paler shade of grey.
 This plate depicts images of particles containing reactive semifusinite.

 Plate

 Clear differentiation between reactive and inert semifusinite based on reflectance/shade of grey.
-(Medium rank C bituminous coal, Arnot Colliery Witbank Coalfield, South Africa)
+(Medium rank C bituminous coal, Arnot Colliery, Witbank Coalfield, South Africa)

 Banded particle, clearly differentiating between inert and reactive semifusinite.
 (Medium rank C bituminous coal, Khutala Colliery, Witbank Coalfield, South Africa)